Last Updated on

 Its keyword research tool, for instance, is quite handy at helping users organize their product descriptions.
 Strategically leveraging it will progressively boost your product’s ranking in Amazon’s search results.

-Closely related to that is competitor analysis, which is also available on AMZScout.
-You can add your rival’s products to the product tracker to check on their regular sales.
+Closely related to that is competition analysis, which is also available on AMZScout.
+You can add your rival’s products to the product tracker to check on their regular monthly sales.
 The subsequent findings will then help you structure your strategies to undercut their pricing.

 That aside, this software also scores some additional points off Jungle Scout when it comes to pricing.
 But only by a slight margin.
 After a 7-day free trial period, you’ll end up paying $29.99 per month for the Basic Plan, $39.99 for the Start Plan, or $59.99 for the Business Plan.